Henrik Janson: Early years

 he began taking cello lessons while three years later starting to learn how to play the guitar, today his main instrument.
 Before entering high school, where he studied music, Janson already had founded his own jazz-rock band, Mantra, in which he played the guitar and wrote all the music.
 The band was dissolved in 1981 when Janson decided to move to Stockholm, where he lives today.

 Settled in the capital, Janson became a coveted studio musician also frequently being engaged as a record producer and music arranger.
 In addition he worked as a guitarist on tours with artists such as Roxette, Michael Ruff Band, Nils Landgren Funk Unit, Tomas Ledin and Ratata.

-In 1989 Janson recorded and released a solo album, Livingroom, for which he was nominated a Swedish Grammis Award, equivalent to the Grammy in the USA.
+In 1989, Janson recorded and released a solo album, Livingroom, for which he was nominated a Swedish Grammis Award, equivalent to the Grammy in the United States.